brozena/brozena-old.github.io/_includes/about.md

 ## Speaking personally

-**I'm Jeff**, a native Pennsylvanian fascinated by trees and people given the correct ratio of the two.
-This site exists to document the process of my continued, balanced exploration of artful living and work.
+**I'm Jeff**, a native Pennsylvanian fascinated by trees and people when the ratio of the two is correct.
+This site exists to document my balancing exploration of artful living and work.

 I play drums and [tabla](/tabla/) and spend time between New York and Pennsylvania to pursue this discipline.